ibm-cloud-docs/account/iam-account_management.md

 ### License and entitlement
 {: #license-entitlement-management}

-You can use the license and entitlement service to assign users access to manage licenses and entitlements within an account.
+You can assign users access to manage licenses and entitlements within an account.
 Any member of an account can view and use an account’s entitlement.

 | Roles         | Actions                                                                                                    |
 |---------------|------------------------------------------------------------------------------------------------------------|